Table of contents

 Avalanche Lake

-Located only 5.5 miles from Lake McDonald Lodge along the Going to the Sun Road, the flat, easy, and wheelchair accessible trail to Avalanche Lake is a great introduction to Glacier National Park.
+Located only 5.5 miles from Lake McDonald Lodge along the Going to the Sun Road, the flat, easy, and wheelchair-accessible trail to Avalanche Lake is a great introduction to Glacier National Park.
 You’ll walk along raised boardwalks as you pass Avalanche Creek and the spectacular Avalanche Gorge on your way to the lake.
 This loop hike is one of the most popular in the park, so expect to be among crowds.
-Also, the parking lot is quite small so we highly recommend taking the free shuttle from the Lake McDonald Lodge.
+Also, the parking lot is quite small, so we highly recommend taking the free shuttle from the Lake McDonald Lodge.

 Highline Trail Loop

 The Highline Trail is one of our favorite full-day hikes in the park.
 You’ll traverse the Continental Divide for a good portion of this hike, with spectacular views every step of the way.
 Just after you set off, you’ll hike on the exposed ledge trail high above the Going to the Sun Road on your way to the Garden Wall.
 All along the route, you’ll get a panorama of peaks to your west as you hug the wall.
 Around mile 7, you’ll hit the Garden Wall Trail junction, which offers a burly, but absolutely worthy 0.9 mile side trail that climbs steeply to the Grinnell Glacier Overlook (see photo below).
-Continue on and make a quick stop at the Granite Park Chalet before beginning your long descent down the Granite Park Trail (also known as the Loop Trail) on your way to trailhead and shuttle stop.
+Continue and make a quick stop at the Granite Park Chalet before beginning your long descent down the Granite Park Trail (also known as the Loop Trail) on your way to trailhead and shuttle stop.

 Firebrand Pass